Zenwolf/kanso/README.md

         );
     }

-_Example using React with app state:_
+_Example using React with a change listener and app state:_

     listener(app) {
         React.render(